yannie/W205-Final-Project/Updates and future goals.md

 + Bike parking safety scores are available for two cities, Chicago and San Francisco.

-+ The crimes which were accounted for are larceny, robbery and vehicle theft.
++ The crimes accounted for are larceny, robbery and vehicle theft.

 + For Chicago, scores are available for bike parking racks with at least five parking spaces.